aiven/aiven-docs/docs/products/postgresql/howto/prevent-full-disk.md

 cannot execute CREATE TABLE in a read-only transaction.
 ```

-To re-enable database writes you need to increase the available space,
+To re-enable database writes, increase the available space,
 by either deleting data or upgrading to a larger plan.

 ## Increase free space by upgrading to a larger plan